Mythic-Projects/Titanium/README.md

-[Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0121] Reduce IO ops opening a new region [Paper-0144] Improve Minecraft Hopper Performance [Paper-0168] Disable ticking of snow blocks [Paper-0173] Optimize World.isLoaded(BlockPosition)
+[Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0121] Reduce IO ops opening a new region [Paper-0127] Do not load chunks for pathfinding by Aikar [Paper-0144] Improve Minecraft Hopper Performance [Paper-0168] Disable ticking of snow blocks [Paper-0173] Optimize World.isLoaded(BlockPosition)